Laurexm/EDA_1-Ai-vs-Student-Perfomance/README.md

 Through this project I gained hands-on experience in:

-- Data Cleaning
+- Understand the domain of the dataset to analyse better
-- Exploratory Data Analysis
+- Exploratory Data Analysis Process
-- Outlier Detection
+- Data Cleaning without losing core data
-- Correlation Analysis
+- Outlier Detection using IQR
-- Feature Engineering
+- Correlation Analysis through Heatmap
-- Data Visualization
+- Basic Feature Engineering
-- Insight Generation
+- Choosing the appropriate Data Visualization specific to the Columns
-- Storytelling with Data
+- Deriving insights from visualizations

 ---